Bezluin/SI507-HW6/README.md

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

+There has to be an event which invokes the Javascript progra.
+For example `<body onload = "displayInformation();">` sets the Javascript displayInformation() function to run when the body of the page is being loaded.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**